webqit/quantum-js/README.md

 > See [Formal Syntax](https://github.com/webqit/reflex-functions/wiki#formal-syntax) for details.

-Function body is any regular piece of code that needs to be automatically maintained as a "reflex" with its dependencies:
+Function body is any regular piece of code that needs to be automatically maintained as a "contract" with its dependencies:

 ```js
 let count = 10; // External dependency